FortuneV13/harmony_node_stats/README.md

 - Example dashboard https://vstats.test/node-stats/example

 <b>Alerts:</b>
+- Node summary request.
+Type /nodestats for a server summary.
+These are also scheduled daily.
 All of the below can be toggled on or off via the .env file.
 - <b>Blockchain Sync - Compares local vs remote height</b>
 ```